PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	/* --- end generated code --- */
 	// -- user code here --

 To create a sprite prefab, in the main menu select the ``File → New → Sprite Prefab File`` option.
-It opens a wizard that on its first page asks for the container folder and the name of the file.
+Like the State wizard, the first two pages are about to select the container folder, the file name and the asset pack section where to load the script.

-Press the **Next** button to set some needed parameters, the most important is the sprite type and texture:
+In the last page you set some needed parameters, the most important is the sprite type and texture:

 .. image:: images/CreateSpritePrefab.png
 	:alt: Sprite prefab wizard